 2017 Innovation Grants Program Award Recipients

-Last year, AIHA rolled out the first phase of a new way to introduce IH and OEHS careers to teen students and college undergrads.
-By taking elements common to role playing and video games and turning them into relatable avatars, AIHA created fictional characters (based on real-life IH professionals) who represent various stages of an IH and OEHS career and who highlight two of AIHA’s three defined “knowledge tracks”—the IH Professional Pathways.
+Last year, AIHA rolled out the first phase of a new way to introduce IH/OEHS careers to teen students and college undergrads.
+By taking elements common to roleplaying and video games and turning them into relatable avatars, AIHA created fictional characters (based on real-life IH professionals) who represent various stages of an IH/OEHS career and who highlight two of AIHA’s three defined “knowledge tracks”—the IH Professional Pathways.

 The IGP award will contribute to the project’s second phase.
-Phase II will provide new tools that will aid in continued outreach but also increase career development and member engagement and raise public awareness.
+Phase II will provide more tools that will aid in continued outreach, but also increase overall career development and member engagement and raise general public awareness.
 The tools AIHA is exploring include an on-the-job documentary series, interactive video courses, and comics and animations that further explain the profession to new and potential users.
-By highlighting the opportunities available in IH and OEHS—as well as the career support AIHA provides—these tools will engage both current AIHA members and the members of the future.
+By highlighting the opportunities available in IH/OEHS—as well as the career support AIHA provides—these tools will engage both current AIHA members and the members of the future.

+One of the AICPA’s most vital goals is providing knowledge to accounting professionals to excel and protect the public interest.
+Based on this goal, the AICPA Innovation team has a vision to create a knowledge sharing platform—similar to TED Talks—for global accounting and finance professionals to spread innovative ideas.
 This platform, called IdeaAcct, will connect thought leaders all around the world, showcase innovation opportunities to lead the accounting profession to the future, create transparency, and enable coordination for the accounting and finance bodies to act uniformly to protect the public interest.
-While IdeaAcct will be a live event, recordings of the talks will be made available on an online platform.
-Since building this platform is a major project and requires myriad resources, the innovation team proposes starting small and prototyping the project to learn and iterate, which will facilitate success at a larger scale.
+IdeaAcct will be in an event/conference form, with the recordings of talks available on an online platform.
+Since building this platform is a grandiose project and requires a myriad of resources, the innovation team proposes starting small and prototyping the project to learn and iterate, which will facilitate success at a larger scale.

-AICPA will prototype IdeaAcct at the organization’s new, multidisciplinary conference, called ENGAGE, in Las Vegas in July 2017.
-The innovation team will create a campaign to encourage thought leaders to submit their innovative ideas to present at the conference.
-Up to five visionary speakers will be selected, all of whom will be recognized and rewarded.
+AICPA will prototype IdeaAcct at their new, multidisciplinary conference, called ENGAGE, in Las Vegas in July 2017.
+The innovation team will create a campaign prior to the conference to encourage thought leaders to submit their innovative ideas to present at the conference.
+They will select up to five visionary speakers, all of whom will be recognized and rewarded.

 IFTSA’s project consists of a food innovation challenge in which global partner associations will select student delegates to attend the 2017 IFT annual event, IFT17.
-At IFT17, these students will be organized into teams, presented with a case study representative of a pressing global food issue, and challenged to develop solutions using the vast knowledge available through the event’s 100-plus scientific educational sessions and 1,000-plus exhibitors at the Food Expo.
-The program will feature opportunities for students to interact with professionals who will mentor them on how to best access event resources to address the case study challenge.
+At IFT17, these students will be organized into teams, presented with a case study that is representative of a pressing global food issue, and challenged to develop solutions using the vast knowledge available through the event’s 100+ scientific educational sessions and 1,000+ exhibitors at the Food Expo.
+The program will feature opportunities for students to interface with professionals who will mentor them on how to best access event resources to address the case study challenge.
 This intensive learning environment will give students a real-life laboratory to discover solutions, apply theory to practice, and ultimately understand how global collaboration will advance innovation in the science of the food marketplace.

-Hearing loss can make it difficult to interact with others, and to aid in communication, some highly skilled stenographic court reporters with specialized training have developed a system to take down the spoken word and translate it to the written word through Communications Access Realtime Translation.
-CART is recognized as an auxiliary aid by the Americans with Disabilities Act and provides those with hearing loss a verbatim transcript of live speech, including at live events, in classrooms, at meetings, and in other settings.
+Hearing loss can make it difficult to interact with others, and, to aid in communication, some highly skilled stenographic court reporters with specialized training have developed a system to take down the spoken word and translate it to the written word through Communications Access Realtime Translation (CART).
+CART is recognized as an auxiliary aid by the Americans with Disabilities Act and provides those with hearing loss a verbatim transcript of live speech, including live events, classrooms, meetings, and more.